-(Historical note: We can only speculate, but Daniel's route may have gone through Natchitoches because of Cloud relatives who lived there but it was also the beginning of the old Spanish highway known as "el Camino Real" or the King's Highway or Royal Road.
-Also known as the old San Antonio Road, it was a wide, well-worn path extending some 2,000 miles from Natchitoches, across the Sabine River into Texas down to San Antonio, site of the Alamo Mission, ending in present day Mexico city.
-They would have traveled from Natchitoches 35 miles to Gaines' Ferry to cross the Sabine into Texas and an additional 370 miles to San Antonio and the Alamo.)
+(Historical note: We can only speculate, but Daniel's route may have gone through Natchitoches because of Cloud relatives who lived there, including a first cousin twice removed, Revolutionary War veteran John Cloud who would have been 95 years old at the time.
+It was also the beginning of the old Spanish highway known as "el Camino Real" or the King's Highway or Royal Road.
+Also known as the old San Antonio Road, it was a wide, well-worn and rutted path extending some 2,000 miles from Natchitoches, across the Sabine River into Texas down to San Antonio, site of the Alamo Mission, ending in present day Mexico city.
+They would have traveled from Natchitoches 55 miles to Gaines' Ferry 18 to cross the Sabine into Texas and an additional 370 miles to San Antonio and the Alamo.)

-(It is also not known who traveled with him, but many historians speculate they met a contingent of the New Orleans or Louisiana Greys, so named because they had grey uniforms, as well as Davy Crockett of Kentucky.)
+(Some historians speculate they also met a contingent of the New Orleans or Louisiana Greys 19, so named because they had grey uniforms.)

 |Beloved Brother:||Near Natchitoches, Louisiana, December 26, 1835|